larsbaunwall/Beolyd5/src/ui/README.md

 Running it locally is easy:

-Clone this repo and run `npm tauri dev` in the bs5-contoller directory.
+Clone this repo and run `npm tauri dev` in this directory.

 ## Hardware